tonethar/IGME-330-Master/notes/node-and-transpiling.md

   }
 ```

-**PS - Mac users will probably need `sudo` again**

-**PPS - You will now see a file named *package-lock.json* - you won't be editing it - read about it here: https://docs.npmjs.com/files/package-lock.json**
+**PS - You will now see a file named *package-lock.json* - you won't be editing it - read about it here: https://docs.npmjs.com/files/package-lock.json**

 **6) Create a new file named *webpack.config.js***